Snowy Hydro Legacy Fund

 Business cases are being developed to identify projects in these five focus areas:

-• Improving rail and road passenger transport connections: exploring opportunities to invest in infrastructure that makes travel between regional centres and to metropolitan areas faster and easier.
+• Improving rail and road passenger transport connections: exploring opportunities to invest in infrastructure that makes travel between regional centres and to metropolitan areas faster and easier, including fast rail.

-• Improving freight linkages: improving regional freight networks to global gateways and the development of an air freight hub in regional NSW that will allow producers to deliver meat, dairy, fruit, nuts and seafood around Australia and the world as quickly as possible.
+• Improving freight linkages: improving regional freight networks to global gateways and investigating the development of potential air freight hubs in regional NSW that will allow producers to deliver meat, dairy, fruit, nuts and seafood around Australia and the world as quickly as possible.

 • Improving digital connectivity across regional NSW: exploring infrastructure to provide faster and more reliable digital connectivity across regional NSW, improving liveability, productivity and innovation in regional NSW.
 Business cases will explore regional data hubs, high-capacity ‘backbone’ data links to Sydney, and improved connectivity and data access for businesses.